FuneralSuits18/system-design-101/README.md

 15. Mediator: Communication Hub - Simplifies interactions between different classes.
 16. Memento: Time Capsule - Captures and restores an object's state.
 17. Observer: News Broadcaster - Notifies classes about changes in other objects.
-18.Visitor: Skillful Guest - Adds new operations to a class without altering it.
+18. Visitor: Skillful Guest - Adds new operations to a class without altering it.

 ## Database